Skip to content

 labels_config = {}

-for i, label in enumerate(all_labels):
+for i, lab in enumerate(all_labels):

-labels_config[label] = {}
+labels_config[lab] = {}

 if i < len(PALETTE):

-labels_config[label]["color"] = PALETTE[i]
+labels_config[lab]["color"] = PALETTE[i]

 shortcuts.add(letter)

-labels_config[label]["shortcut"] = letter
+labels_config[lab]["shortcut"] = letter

 4) Instantiate the manager